-Chris Columbus (born September 10, 1958) is an American film screenwriter, director and producer.
-Born in Pennsylvania and raised in Champion, Ohio, Columbus later attended New York University where he completed a degree in film.
+Chris Columbus (born September 10, 1958) is an American film screenwriter, director, and producer.
+Born in Pennsylvania and raised in Champion, Ohio, Chris later attended New York University where he completed a degree in film.

-Columbus married in 1983 and has four children with his wife Monica: Eleanor, Violet, Brendan, and Isabella.
-His daughter, Eleanor appeared in the first two Potter films as Susan Bones and is among very few Americans to have appeared on-screen, as it was insisted the cast be British by Columbus himself and J.K.
+Chris married in 1983 and has four children with his wife Monica: Eleanor, Violet, Brendan, and Isabella.
+His daughter, Eleanor appeared in the first two Potter films as Susan Bones and is among very few Americans to have appeared on-screen, as it was insisted the cast be British by Chris himself and J.K.
 Rowling, to give the movies as authentic a feel as possible.

 - Role Call: Jabberwockys and tigers, oh my! - This week, we take another look at "Cinderella", learn some exciting casting news for "The Jungle Book", take some silly walks, and find out which television series has been granted a second season!
 All this and more in this week's edition of Casting News!